from Venerable Fulton J. Sheen

 Tenth Decade: from St. Louis De Montfort

 We offer Thee, O Lord Jesus, this tenth decade in honor of Thy Crucifixion on Mount Calvary, and we ask of Thee, through this mystery and through the intercession of Thy Blessed Mother, a great horror of sin, a love of the Cross, and the grace of a holy death for us and for those who are now in their last agony.

 One Our Father, ten Hail Marys, Glory be to the Father, Fatima Prayer…

-Grace of the mystery of the Visitation, come down into my soul and make it really charitable.
+Grace of the mystery of the Death and Passion of Our Lord and Savior Jesus Christ, come down into my soul and make me truly holy.